OpenNebula/website/content/software/installation_process/manual_installation/front_end_installation.md

 3. Check and wait until there are no active operations with VMs and images.
 4. Stop **opennebula** and rest services.

 ## Step 8.
-Next steps
+Next Steps

 Now that you have successfully started your OpenNebula services, you can continue with adding content to your cloud.
-Add hypervisor Nodes, storage, and Virtual Networks.
-Or you can provision Users with Groups and permissions, Images, define and run Virtual Machines.
+Add hypervisor nodes, storage, and virtual networks.
+Or you can provision users with groups and permissions, images, define and run Virtual Machines.

 Continue with the following guides:

-- [Open Cluster Deployment]({{% relref "../index#open-cluster-deployment" %}}) to provision hypervisor Nodes, storage, and Virtual Networks.
+- [Open Cluster Deployment]({{% relref "../index#open-cluster-deployment" %}}) to provision hypervisor nodes, storage, and virtual networks.
-- [Management and Operations]({{% relref "../../index#operations-guide" %}}) to add Users, Groups, Images, define Virtual Machines, and a lot more …
+- [Management and Operations]({{% relref "../../index#operations-guide" %}}) to add users, groups, images, define Virtual Machines, and a lot more …